Ebenolt/plex-show-renaming/README.md

 # Series Renamer (Plex, Kodi, Emby, Stremio, etc...)
-Automatically rename series to clean &amp; readeable nomenclature
+Automatically rename shows to clean &amp; readeable nomenclature

 ## How to use

-Create a folder with the serie name for each serie you want to rename and then copy every season folder in this main folder
+Create a folder with the show name for each serie you want to rename and then copy every season folder in this main folder

 eg: